 If synproxy is to blame we may have to work out some input validation to reject it on a bridge member interface since it's not likely to be fixable in that use case.

-#2 Updated by Johann MONNIER 11 months ago
+#2 Updated by Johann MONNIER about 1 year ago

 Synproxy is not the setting that problem because I left it on and I do not have the problem.